 It’s important to see how the problem has been set up here.
 I’m not really talking about fear so much as the symptoms of fear – money and work problems.
 I’m invested in a particular form.
 The “help” that I am really after is an assurance that the writing will pay off – preferably in a winning-the-lottery way.
 Anything less amounts to an unanswered prayer, a scheming and unloving God.

 A Course in Miracles is not saying that approach to problems is a sin.
-But it is suggesting that there is another way – one that is more effective and more likely to yield the inner peace and joy we’re after.
+But it is suggesting that there is another way – one that is more effective and more likely to yield the inner peace and joy we are after.

 It is important for me to see – and to accept – that my focus on the external symptoms of fear are nothing more than a reflection of my willingness to be separate from God.
 In the passage I quoted, Jesus is saying that I am “much too tolerant of mind-wandering, and are passively condoning your mind’s miscreations” (T-2.VI.4:6).
-And he is asking if I am willing to consider that I am not separate.
+And he is asking if I am willing to consider that I am not separate, and thus become responsible for my happiness.

 All A Course in Miracles really does is help us retrain our minds to create, which is to think with God, which is to express or extend love.
 This isn’t something the ego does because there is nothing formal about it.
 This is about creation, and the ego is not a participant in creation.